 Just below the Status Screen is the Status Menu.
 To access the Status Menu, press the down-arrow key from the Status Screen.
-The Status Menu lets you review and edit run parameters during a run (Chapter 3).
+The Status Menu lets you review and edit run parameters during a run.
+Chapter 3 discusses the Status Menu in more detail.